anishmss/bioinfo_intro_dlsu/chapters/hmm/hands_on_cpg_island.md

-# Hands-on Activity: Identifying CpG islands in long stretch of DNA# Hands-on module: CpG islands
+# Hands-on Activity: Identifying CpG islands in long stretch of DNA

 And what about positional distribution -- e.g. might there be regions where you find a certain dinucleotide in higher frequency than expected?